mapbox/mapbox-plugins-ios/README.md

 Once you have added the plugins library to your project, import it to your project.
 The traffic layers will start to become visible at zoom level 10.

-These methods should not be called before `[the style has finished loading](https://www.mapbox.com/ios-sdk/api/3.6.2/Protocols/MGLMapViewDelegate.html#/c:objc(pl)MGLMapViewDelegate(im)mapView:didFinishLoadingStyle:)`, since that is the earliest that the style can be edited.
+These methods should not be called before [the style has finished loading](https://www.mapbox.com/ios-sdk/api/3.6.2/Protocols/MGLMapViewDelegate.html#/c:objc(pl)MGLMapViewDelegate(im)mapView:didFinishLoadingStyle:), which is the earliest opportunity to edit the map's style.

     - (void)addToMapView:(MGLMapView *)mapView;